North To South:

 Olaf, a German studying law in

-Auckland, stopped shortly after and we spent the day together.
-We
+Auckland, stopped shortly after and we spent the day

 would stop here and there and saw the giant kauri trees.
 Olaf